Hadrian767-UT/UT-mobile-basetools/PORTING.md

 <img width="1920" height="1037" alt="utmt lol" src="https://github.com/user-attachments/assets/8db432dc-fa42-4894-9cf7-6b51dc90fa6c" />

-Now, click in "File" (in the top left corner)

-Open your "data.win"!

 WARNING: If you only have an .exe (even the game being GameMaker), you game maybe is protected!

 Maybe your game is encrypted with Enigma VirtualBox/SFX/Enigma Protector!